Guild of One-Name Studies

-However, a consideration of surname distribution maps for those with sufficient numbers using a variety of data (see below) found that, whilst there were some similarities in the distribution of some of these names, notably Colling and Collinge, additional research is required to determine whether either of these is a true variant of Cowling.
+A consideration of surname distribution maps for those with sufficient numbers using a variety of data (see below) found that Cowling, Cowlen and Cowlin sit well together, though the numbers for Cowlen and Cowlin are small.
+There is more overlap of the distributions of Cowling with Coulin(g) and Colling(s) than Cooling and Col(l)in(s).
+Additional research is required to determine which, if any, of these is a true variant of Cowling.

 The suffix "-ing" is found with patronymic and place name based surnames.
 The reference works offer a number of potential origins.
 It is primarily considered to be a toponymic place derived surname from Cowling in West Yorkshire.
 Consideration of a genealogical gazetteer based on place-names in the 1830s found three named Cowling: one in West Yorkshire, one in North Yorkshire and one in Suffolk.
 The distribution maps do not support the Suffolk Cowling but may reflect one or both of the Cowlings in Yorkshire.